Opiates/Heroin

 Heroin is a highly addictive, illegal drug.
 It is used every day by millions of people around the world not so much to get “high” but to not have to face the horror of withdrawal.
 Heroin overdose can cause slow and shallow breathing, coma, and death.

 Heroin can be injected, smoked, or sniffed.
 The first time it is used it creates a sensation of being “high” or a surge of sensation- “a rush.”
 This is often accompanied by a warm feeling of the skin and dry mouth.
-Injecting heroin (shooting) into the blood stream is perhaps the most dangerous way to use.
+Injecting heroin (shooting) into the bloodstream is perhaps the most dangerous way to use.
 It delivers the strongest high and often can lead to transmission of several potentially dangerous deadly diseases including HIV, Hepatitis C, Hepatitis B as well as bacterial infections of the skin, bloodstream and heart.

 When crushed into powder form, heroin can be snorted through the nose.
-Snorting heroin also delivers an impactful high although not quite as fast acting as shooting.
+Snorting heroin also delivers an impactful high although not quite as fast-acting as shooting.
 Heroin is smoked by heating the powder on a piece of tin or aluminum foil over a flame.
 The resulting white smoke is inhaled, sometimes through a tube or rolled foil cylinder.

-Heroin in the purest form is a white powder.
+Heroin in its purest form is a white powder.
 More often it is rose gray or brown.
 The color comes from the additives used to dilute it which can include sugar, caffeine or another substance.
 Street names for heroin include Boy, H, Smack, Dog Food, or Horse.
 Heroin can cost as little as $10 per bag (stamp, bindle, or unit) but more often is around $20 a bag.

 The CDC provides these statistics: